Gambling Addiction Myths

 Is gambling negatively affecting your life and the lives of those around you?
 Are you looking for help with gambling addiction?
+Or information on how to stop online gambling?
 Whether you're looking to quit gambling altogether, or just cut down the time you spend playing, there are organisations out there to help you.

 Understanding Gambling Addiction

 We break down some of the myths surrounding gambling addiction.

 It's not how much someone gambles that determines addiction; some problem gamblers may only gamble once a month.
 Rather it is the mental, physical, and relational effects that suggest an addiction.